 Public management is a well-established field of inter-disciplinary research.
 It encompasses the study of how central agencies in national governments are managed, the strategic management of international organisations, inter-government relations, the delivery of public services at national and local levels, and the contentious issues of whether these services are best run directly by public bodies or by private firms under contract, as well as the increasingly pressing issues of how private and public sector services are regulated.
 Research in this area draws on, and often combines, political science, sociology, economics, and information and project management.

-The public management and regulation research cluster in the School of Business and Management was established in 2011.
+The public management and regulation group in the School of Business and Management was established in 2011.
 It brings together researchers with interests at every level of public management from the global through the continental to the national down to the local.
 Our distinctive signature is our focus on a range of research strategies applied to developing and examining explanatory theories in public management.
 The group has close links with public policy researchers in the QMUL School of Politics and International Relations.